pingidentity/pingidentity-devops-getting-started/docs/server-profiles/LAYERING_SERVER_PROFILES.md

     - SERVER_PROFILE_PARENT=EXTENSIONS
 ```

-The SERVER_PROFILE variable can be extended to use reference profiles.
-Since we said the parent to the license profile is EXTENSIONS.
-The EXTENSIONS profile can be declared as
+The SERVER_PROFILE variable can be extended to use reference additional profiles.
+Since we specified license profile's parent as EXTENSIONS, the EXTENSIONS profile can be declared as

 ```
     - SERVER_PROFILE_EXTENSIONS_URL=https://github.com/pingidentity/pingidentity-server-profiles.git